lh3/sgdp-fermi/README.md

 ## Overview

 This repository hosts the unphased [FermiKit][fermikit] variant calls for the 263 public [SGDP][sgdp] samples across 128 diverse populations.
-The manuscript describing the data set is under review.
-Users *shall* abidy by [Fort Lauderdale principles][policy] before the final publication of the manuscript.
+If you use these data, please cite the following [paper][sgdp-paper]:

+> Mallick et al (2016) The Simons Genome Diversity Project: 300 genomes from
+> 142 diverse populations, *Nature*.

 The data (946MB) can be downloaded through the [release page][release] of this repository, or via wget: